 our responsibility for ensuring that there is a sound system of internal control, including arrangements for the preparation of the Accounting Statements.
-We confirm, to the best of our knowledge and belief, with respect to the Accounting Statements for the year ended 31 March 2022, that:
+We confirm, to the best of our knowledge and belief, with respect to the Accounting Statements for the year ended 31 March 2023, that:

-Agreed Yes No 'Yes' m eans that this authority: We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements.
-V ed its accounting statements in accordance e Accounts and Audit Regulations.
-We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness.
-V roper arrangements and accepted responsibility guarding the public money and resources in ge.
-We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances.
-V y done what it has the legal power to do and has d with Proper Practices in doing so.
-We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations.
-V during the year gave all persons interested the opportunity to inspect and ask questions about this authority's accounts.
-We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required.
-V considered and documented the financial and other risks it faces and dealt with them properly.
-We maintained throughout the year an adequate and effective system of internal audit of the accounting records and control systems.
-V arranged for a competent person, independent of the financial controls and procedures, to give an objective view on whether internal controls meet the needs of this smaller authority.
-We took appropriate action on all matters raised in reports from internal and external audit.
-V responded to matters brought to its attention by internal and external audit.
-We considered whether any litigation, liabilities or commitments, events or transactions, occurring either during or after the year-end, have a financial impact on this authority and, where appropriate, have included them in the accounting statements.
-V disclosed everything it should have about its business activity during the year including events taking place after the year end if relevant.
+Agreed Yes No 'Yes' me eans that this authority: We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements. ~ d its accounting statements in accordance Accounts and Audit Regulations.
+We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness. ~ roper arrangements and accepted responsibility guarding the public money and resources in ge.
+3. We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances. • done what it has the legal power to do and has d with Proper Practices in doing so.
+We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations. ~ he year gave all persons interested the opportunity to and ask questions about this authority's accounts.
+5. We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required. ~ considered and documented the financial and other risks it faces and dealt with them properly.
+We maintained throughout the year an adequate and effective system of internal audit of the accounting records and control systems. ~ Text controls d for a competent person, independent of the financial and procedures, to give an objective view on whether controls meet the needs of this smaller authority.
+7. We took appropriate action on all matters raised in reports from internal and external audit. ~ respond led to matters brought to its attention by internal and audit.
+8. We considered whether any litigation, liabilities or commitments, events or transactions, occurring either during or after the year-end, have a financial impact on this authority and, where appropriate, have included them in the accounting statements. ~ disclosed everything it should have about its business activity during the year including events taking place after the year end if relevant.
 (For local councils only) Trust funds including charitable.
-In our capacity as the sole managing trustee we discharged our accountability Yes No N/A has met all of its responsibilities where, as a body corporate, it is a sole managing trustee of a local trust or trusts. responsibilities for the fund(s)/assets, including financial reporting and, if required, independent examination or audit.
-V
+In our capacity as the sole managing trustee we discharged our accountability responsibilities for the fund(s)/assets, including financial reporting and, if required, independent examination or audit.
+Yes No N/A has met all of its responsibilities where, as a body corporate, it is a sole managing trustee of a local trust or trusts. ~ dunsfoldparishcouncil.gov.uk

-\Please provide explanations to the external auditor on a separate sheet for each 'No' response and describe how the authority will address the weaknesses identified.
+^{}Please provide explanations to the external auditor on a separate sheet for each 'No' response and describe how the authority will address the weaknesses identified.
 These sheets must be published with the Annual Governance Statement.